 Materials Needed

 Faux calligraphy is essentially the same as normal calligraphy, except you can do it without all the fancy nibs or brush pens.
-Any old pen or pencil will work!
+Any normal pen or pencil will work!
 That’s what makes faux calligraphy so alluring – there is no cost to getting started.
 You can practice with abandon using whatever old pen you have lying around.
-However, I would suggest you invest in some simple dot grid paper.
-Here, I use a Rhoida dot grid notepad.
+However, I would suggest you invest in some simple dot grid paper to use as guidelines.
+Here, I use a Rhodia dot grid notepad.
 This is my go-to lettering practice paper because the dot grid allows structure without getting in the way.

 The Basic Idea Behind Faux Calligraphy